Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Scenes
 ======
 A scene encapsulates the information required to generate one or more images.
-The user specifies a collection of plots (e.g., volume or surface rendering) and associated parameters such as camera definitions, light positions, and annotations.
+To define a scene, the user specifies a collection of plots (e.g., volume or surface rendering) and associated parameters such as camera definitions, light positions, and annotations.
-To define a scene, a user describes one or more plots.
 The simplest plot description requires only a plot type and scalar field name.
 A scene defined in this way uses the default data source, which is all of the data published by the simulation, and default settings for camera position, image resolution, lighting, and annotations.

 Plots